 A hand on a sub-dial which tracks seconds typically it completes a full rotation in one minute.

 In appearance a split-seconds chronograph is only slightly different from a standard chronograph.
 Its special feature is the additional device which drives a second center-sweep seconds hand called the split-seconds hand.
 When the chronograph mechanism is activated the two superimposed hands rotate around the dial.
 If the split-seconds pusher is pressed the split-seconds hand will stop, allowing the user to read the intermediate time.
 Meanwhile the chronograph seconds hand continues to turn.
 If the same pusher is pressed again, the split-seconds hand will catch up with the chronograph hand and continue to rotate in perfect unison with it.
 This operation can be re-peated as many times as desired.

-A tachymeter is an instrument for measuring speed.
-It is a chronograph with a graduated dial on which speed can be read off in kilometres per hour based on 1000 metres distance.
+A tachymeter watch has a function for measuring speed.
+It is a chronograph with a graduated dial on which speed can be read in kilometres per hour based on a 1000 metre distance.